-In line with our findings, “modelling” where parents actively demonstrate healthy eating for the child, was previously shown to be associated with vegetable intake (17) and grains(15), but lower intake of sweet snacks and fast foods (15).
-Observing a parent consume healthy foods leads to social facilitation of healthier eating habits (40) and food acceptance (41).
+In line with our findings, “modelling” where parents actively demonstrate healthy eating for the child, was previously shown to be associated with vegetable intake [17] and grains[15], but lower intake of sweet snacks and fast foods [15].
+Observing a parent consume healthy foods leads to social facilitation of healthier eating habits [40] and food acceptance [41].
 It is possible that parents who model eating healthy foods are consuming these foods themselves, making vegetables and wholegrains readily available and accessible, thereby increasing the children’s intakes of these foods.

-Encouraging greater balance and variety in a child’s diet was associated with only higher vegetable intake in our study, as reported in previous studies (16, 21).
+Encouraging greater balance and variety in a child’s diet was associated with only higher vegetable intake in our study, as reported in previous studies [16,21].
 This suggests that mothers in Singapore may interpret promoting variety in the diet as specifically being important for only vegetable intake, but not fruits or wholegrains.
-Evidence surrounding nutrition education in children, however, is still mixed, studies have reported associations with higher fruit (15, 17), but not vegetable intake(16), and lower intake of grains(15).Children of Singaporean mothers who were educated about nutrition had higher wholegrain intakes, possibly because their mothers were focusing on nutritional education at home to promote increased intake of foods that are generally less appealing to them such as wholegrains(42).
+Evidence surrounding nutrition education in children, however, is still mixed, studies have reported associations with higher fruit [15,17], but not vegetable intake[16], and lower intake of grains[15].Children of Singaporean mothers who were educated about nutrition had higher wholegrain intakes, possibly because their mothers were focusing on nutritional education at home to promote increased intake of foods that are generally less appealing to them such as wholegrains[42].

-Restricting access to foods, especially palatable foods has been shown to be associated with unintended outcomes of higher BMI (17, 18, 21, 43).
-In the case of our study, this feeding practice was only associated with higher fruit intakes, but not lower intakes of any discretionary foods (10, 11).
-Due to the bi-directional nature between this feeding practice and BMI(44), the current findings from our cohort showing the positive association between restriction with higher BMI suggest that mothers are merely reacting to their own perceptions of the child’s weight (of the child being heavier than they actually are)(45), without an actual intention of altering specific dietary intakes of the child(44, 46).
+Restricting access to foods, especially palatable foods has been shown to be associated with unintended outcomes of higher BMI [17,18,21,43].
+In the case of our study, this feeding practice was only associated with higher fruit intakes, but not lower intakes of any discretionary foods [10,11].
+Due to the bi-directional nature between this feeding practice and BMI[44], the current findings from our cohort showing the positive association between restriction with higher BMI suggest that mothers are merely reacting to their own perceptions of the child’s weight (of the child being heavier than they actually are)[45], without an actual intention of altering specific dietary intakes of the child[44,46].

 The feeding practice of allowing a child control over the foods they select and consume is still not well studied.
-Studies related specifically to dietary intakes are limited; only one study examined the association between this practice with snacks and simple sugars, and found null associations (15), whereas we showed an association with greater consumption of unhealthy foods, with higher sweet snacks and fast foods.
-Despite the lack of direct evidence reported on this feeding practice the high use of allowing child control over feeding is characteristic of a permissive parental feeding style (47) which has beenshown to be related to more sugar, fat and junk food consumption in children (48), and greater weight gain (14).
+Studies related specifically to dietary intakes are limited; only one study examined the association between this practice with snacks and simple sugars, and found null associations [15], whereas we showed an association with greater consumption of unhealthy foods, with higher sweet snacks and fast foods.
+Despite the lack of direct evidence reported on this feeding practice the high use of allowing child control over feeding is characteristic of a permissive parental feeding style [47] which has beenshown to be related to more sugar, fat and junk food consumption in children [48], and greater weight gain [14].

-As with other reported studies, the use of pressure to encourage a child to eat was not associated with any of the dietary intakes in our study(17, 18), but only with lower BMI z-scores (14).
-This feeding practice has also been associated with eating behaviours such as lower enjoyment of food (49-51), which has been shown in our own cohort study to be related to lower BMI z-scores (52).This suggests that maternal use of pressure might not have a direct impact on specific foods consumed by the children, but could still influence the overall calorie intake of the child.
-Like the practice of food restrictions, the use of pressure to eat may be a reaction driven by the mother’s perception that their child is not gaining enough weight(45, 53, 54), but without the intention of promoting intake or avoidance of specific food groups.
+As with other reported studies, the use of pressure to encourage a child to eat was not associated with any of the dietary intakes in our study[17,18], but only with lower BMI z-scores [14].
+This feeding practice has also been associated with eating behaviours such as lower enjoyment of food [49-51], which has been shown in our own cohort study to be related to lower BMI z-scores [52].This suggests that maternal use of pressure might not have a direct impact on specific foods consumed by the children, but could still influence the overall calorie intake of the child.
+Like the practice of food restrictions, the use of pressure to eat may be a reaction driven by the mother’s perception that their child is not gaining enough weight[45,53,54], but without the intention of promoting intake or avoidance of specific food groups.